 - Kill them with politeness.

-- Make them smile and even laugh but don’t be a comedian.
+- Make em smile but don’t be a comedian.

-- Just tell them what they expect to hear.
+- Tell them what they expect to hear.

 - Overdress for the occasion.